Presented by Richard Ainsworth-Morris

 11. moving into supplying the energy-generating sector.
 It is widely recognised that the inefficiencies of the energy-generating sector are due, in part at least, to the comparatively high cost of imported diesel, and President Medina is actively encouraging measures to improve the situation.
 The opportunity arises for Caribbean Biofuels to enter into an agreement with one or more of the utility companies to finance the conversion of their generators to run on high percentage biodiesel/fossil diesel blends in return for long-term contracts for supply;

 12. refined glycerol.
 A by-product of the transesterification process is glycerol, which has a wide variety of commercial uses from the production of animal feed to cosmetics.
-The company has agreed on a specification with IncBio (the company that will manufacture all processing plant) to include in the specifications a line to refine glycerol as a part of the routine running of the plant;
+The company has agreed on a specification with IncBio (the company that will manufacture all processing plants) to include in the specifications a line to refine glycerol as a part of the routine running of the plant;

 13. trading operations.
 As part of the company strategy to ensure continuity of supply of D2 diesel for blending through the establishment of a small trading arm to be based in Switzerland, it is anticipated that once in operation, this will generate an additional revenue stream to increase the profitability of the company overall.